jswessler/upwards/README.md

 A pygame platformer by jswessler.
 Requires: pygame > 2.3, numpy

+Release Log:

+id147.1 (planned)
+- Temp fix for doublejump animations bouncing around a lot

+id146.2
+- Clicking on phone no longer spams pause/unpause
+- You can now pause with ESC

 id146.1
 * Changed hex art
 - Slightly adjusted some physics